 - Dorm rooms are equipped with one network jack per resident.
 Therefore, only one device per resident at a time can be connected to the network.
 Routers and other network access devices are not permitted on the network and will be blocked.

 - The UMKC network does not support use of Sony Playstation game systems.
 Xbox and Wii systems are permitted.
-If you have problems connecting your game system to the network, please have the MAC address and IP address of the system handy when you call the Call Center for assistance.
+If you have problems connecting your game system to the network, please have the MAC address and IP address of the system handy when you call the Technology Support Center for assistance.